-There has been no criminal case in recent memory as extensively covered in the media or whose coverage has had a greater effect on its proceedings than the case of the West Memphis Three.
+There has been no criminal case in recent memory as extensively covered in the media or whose coverage has had a greater effect on its proceedings than that of the West Memphis Three.
 Three eight year old boys were gruesomely murdered and three misfits in their mid to late teens (Jason Baldwin was 16, Jessie Misskelley 17 and Damien Echols 18) were subsequently convicted of the crimes.
 That might have been the end of the story but for an HBO documentary crew, whose film Paradise Lost: The Child Murders at Robin Hood Hills won acclaim and helped establish an activist group, Free The West Memphis Three, who spent years trying to draw attention to the flimsiness of the evidence on which the three were convicted.
 The movement grew, creating endless news coverage, and the appetite for more information on the case led to two more entries in the Paradise Lost series, a further documentary titled West of Memphis and a book called Devil's Knot, by Arkansas journalist Mara Leveritt, which has now been adapted into this, the first non documentary narrative film about the case.

 This sense of the airbrushing of history also comes through in the film's impact.
 Paradise Lost and West of Memphis may not be perfect films, but they hit like a punch to the gut.
 When Jason's lawyer cross examines an occult 'expert' during the trial in the documentary you feel how completely he destroys the man's credibility.
-In Devil's Knot much less time is given to this moment and the impact of it is greatly reduced.
-This issue of time is one the film struggles with constantly, at 110 minutes it has to race through the year and a half over which the story is set and mawkish scenes with Pam (an abysmal one in which she goes to see her son's teacher and get his last piece of homework marked, for instance) and Lax (a pointless one scene cameo for Amy Ryan as his ex wife) take time away from the case itself.
+In Devil's Knot much less time is given to this moment and its impact is greatly reduced.
+This issue of time is one the film struggles with constantly, at 110 minutes it has to race through the year and a half over which the story is set.
+Mawkish and inessential scenes with Pam (an abysmal one in which she goes to see her son's teacher and get his last piece of homework marked, for instance) and Lax (a one scene cameo for Amy Ryan as his ex wife) take time away from the case itself.
 This means that when the film introduces elements that the documentaries left room to develop further, particularly characters played by Dane DeHaan and Mireille Enos, it has to rush through their parts in the case.
-This leads to some laughably broad moments like Enos' Police 'informant' meeting Damien and Jason for the first time and continues the general problem of important moments simply lacking impact.
+This leads to laughably broad moments like Enos' Police 'informant' meeting Damien and Jason for the first time and continues the general problem of important moments simply lacking impact.

 There are plenty of ways in which Egoyan and writers Paul Harris Boardman and Scott Derrickson could have avoided these pitfalls.
 Why not focus more closely on the Police investigation and the specifics of how it was botched?
 We've never seen the story from that point of view.
-This would also have boosted Dane De Haan and Mireille Enos' roles in a way that would lend more weight to a less explored side of the story.
-Or the film could have gone in the other direction and elected to use the West Memphis Three's prison lives, which, again, little has been written about aside from Damien Echols' memoir as a jumping off point to flash back and fill in the case.
+This would also have boosted De Haan and Enos' roles in a way that would lend more weight to a less explored side of the story.
+Or the film could have gone in the other direction and elected to use the West Memphis Three's prison lives, which, again, little has been written about aside from Damien Echols' memoir, as a jumping off point to flash back and fill in the case.
 This would also have had the virtue of avoiding the trap that Egoyan, Boardman and Derrickson fall into of making the WM Three bit players in their own story.

 Egoyan's direction is perhaps the least distinguished and least personal he has ever committed to film.
 Often it seems as though he is simply repositioning Berlinger and Sinofsky's documentary cameras and when that's not the case he over-dramatises a story that has plenty of feeling inherent in it.
 I wonder how Pam Hobbs feels about this film, because nothing I have read or seen suggests that the doubts her character seems to have about the WM Three's guilt from about halfway through the trial (largely played in significant shots of Witherspoon frowning a bit) actually came about until ten or twelve years after the convictions.
 Watched with a knowledge of the case this plays not as a realistic emotion but as a sop to Hobbs' current beliefs on the truth of the case.
 In the bulk of the film Egoyan's images are purely functional and rather dull and his few directorial flourishes (a dream that Lax has, an Esbat) are laboured at best and irrelevant at worst.
 This is all the more disappointing from a filmmaker who once made The Sweet Hereafter, which speaks movingly about the effect of tragedy on a community.